stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 not infrequently quavered; and now and then I had great difficulty in following him as I listened with a thrill of amazement and half-disavowed alarm which grew each instant.

-  &ldquo;You behold, Sir,&rdquo; my host began, &ldquo;a man of very eccentrical habits, for whose costume no apology need be offered to one with your wit and inclinations.
+   "You behold, Sir, " my host began,  "a man of very eccentrical habits, for whose costume no apology need be offered to one with your wit and inclinations.
 Reflecting upon better times, I have not scrupled to ascertain their ways and adopt their dress and manners; an indulgence which offends none if practiced without ostentation.
 It hath been